DON’T BE ASHAMED OF CHRIST

 Obviously, Joseph did not bother any more about what any man would say or do to him.
 He was now dead to the fear and praise of men.
 He would not miss again the opportunity to identify publicly with Christ and to serve and honour Christ.

 Like Joseph, you also need to be dead to the fear and praise of men so that you can freely show your love to the Lord Jesus and minister to His body, the Church.

 Likewise, Nicodemus, who also was a secret believer, became courageous after the death of Christ and came forward in the open to identify with Christ and minister to His body.

 John reports, “And Nicodemus, who at first came to Jesus by night, also came, bringing a mixture of myrrh and aloes, about a hundred pounds.
 Then they took the body of Jesus, and bound it in strips of linen with the spices, as the custom of the Jews is to bury.”
 (John 19:39-40 NKJV).

 Although Nicodemus had only sought for Christ in the night, in the secret, he now rose up and took bold steps of faith to seek and care for His body in the day, in the public.

 Beloved, like Joseph and Nicodemus, are you also a secret believer, admirer or lover of Christ without any good works of faith to show in your family, office, or school?

 You also need to repent today and begin to take bold steps of faith to live, speak and stand up for Christ and His cause wherever God has strategically positioned you.

 If there is any time to seek and serve the Lord Jesus Christ and minister to His Body (the Church) with all your strength, passion, talents, or possessions; it is now.

-Friend, if you truly love and believe in the Lord Jesus arise today to begin to show, express or demonstrate your love and faith in Christ before all men, not just in words, but also by your good works.
+Friend, if you truly love and believe in the Lord Jesus, arise today to begin to show, express or demonstrate your love for Christ and faith in Christ before all men, not just in words, but also by your good works.